springernature/frontend-playbook/practices/css/mosaic-css.md

 <a href="/" class="pill-button pin-right">right aligned button</a>
 ```

-Common styles and patterns can then be reused across projects, and for Nature content displayed in the mosaic style, our common shared CSS can be found in [shunter-mosaic].
+Common styles and patterns can then be reused across projects, and for Nature content displayed in the mosaic style, our common shared CSS can be found in [shunter-mosaic] (private repo).
 We can then build on top of this within each project to add styles and patterns that are specific to that project.

 ### Class Names